brmdv/unit-testing/README.md

 Further, there are some functions that interact with a (fake) database.
 Here, mock objects are explored.

+## Current status
+**This challenge is not finished.**
+I encountered a lot of problems while implementing and understanding the mock objects, which took most of my time for exploring PyTest away.

 ## How to run all tests
 * To run the tests that use the **Unittest** module, you can run